-Dogs can, as a rule, be categorised into those that are natural in the water, others that don’t enjoy water activities at all, and others who you can teach to swim.
+Dogs can, as a rule, be categorised into those that are natural in the water, others that don’t enjoy water activities, and others you can teach to swim.
 Some dogs will find it awkward to master the paddling action when attempting to swim for the first time, with lots of splashing but not getting very far.
 However, with practice, this skill will improve.

 When to introduce your dog to water

 If you can introduce water play for your new pup from around 6-8 weeks onwards, they will have plenty of fun just splashing around in a bowl of water in the garden.
 When a little older, take them to a lake or an algae-free pond with slow-moving or still water, preferably not a river where the currents can be quite strong.
-Spend time playing at the edge of the pond, and look for somewhere with a gentle slope where your dog can enter the water easily.
-A favourite toy or even entering the water with them, maybe all it takes for a hesitant dog to begin to swim.
+Spend time playing at the pond’s edge, and look for somewhere with a gentle slope where your dog can enter the water easily.
+A favourite toy or even entering the water with them maybe all it takes for a hesitant dog to begin to swim.

-Don’t rush things, and certainly make sure that your dog is totally confident in deeper water before asking him to retrieve things.
+Don’t rush things, and certainly make sure that your dog is confident in deeper water before asking him to retrieve something.

 If your dog is afraid of water

-It could be that your pet has had a nasty experience while being in the bath at home and is very reluctant to enter water outside.
+It could be that your pet has had a bad experience while being in the bath at home and is very reluctant to enter the water outside.
 Some pets are quite timid and are apprehensive about trying a new sport.
-Begin by filling a kid’s paddling pool and encouraging him to play and chase his favourite toys, rewarding him with treats and cuddles.
-Move onto large puddles and ponds, with plenty of encouragement and enticement, but as always, don’t rush or pressure your dog.
+Begin by filling a kid’s paddling pool, encouraging him to play and chase his favourite toys, and rewarding him with treats and cuddles.
+Move onto large puddles and ponds with plenty of encouragement and enticement, but don’t rush or pressure your dog.
 He will soon come to see it as another fun activity.

 Keep your dog safe in the water.

 Water temperature plays a huge part in your dog’s safety in any water.
 If you couldn’t bear to stand in it yourself, it’s probably too cold for your dog to be in there for any length of time.
-Other safety issues are always to keep him within your sight when he’s in the water and ensure that he has a good recall response.
+Other safety issues are always keeping him within your sight when he’s in the water and ensuring a good recall response.
 If he’s a dog that sometimes ignores you when he’s not on the lead, it’s probably not a good idea to allow him to swim at the beach or in a pond.